Subject Area: Procurement/Disbursement

 The Affirmative Action Officer (773-702-5671) is the University official responsible for coordinating the University’s adherence to this policy and the related federal, state, and local laws and regulations (including Section 504 of the Rehabilitation Act of 1973, as amended, and the Americans with Disabilities Act).

-Procurement and Payment Services is responsible for establishing procurement standards and procedures to ensure that positive efforts are made to utilize minority-owned, women-owned, and small business enterprises to the fullest extent practicable.
+Procurement Services is responsible for establishing procurement standards and procedures to ensure that positive efforts are made to utilize minority-owned, women-owned, and small business enterprises to the fullest extent practicable.
 Procedures to further this goal shall include the following steps:

 - Make information on forthcoming opportunities available and arrange time frames for purchases and contracts to encourage and facilitate participation by minority-owned, women-owned, and small business enterprises.